NEK-RA/folder-hasher/README.md

 - [ ] Allow to specify more than one hashing algorithm
 - [ ] Allow to specify more than one folder
 - [ ] Make ability to specify exclusions (like excluding `.git` folder from tasks)
+- [ ] Store progress in some file, to be able to resume process in case it was terminated for some reason
 - [ ] Check if threading will be useful
 - [ ] Check if bundle produced by [PyInstaller](https://pyinstaller.org/en/stable/index.html) or [Nuitka](https://nuitka.net/index.html) will be small enough
 - [ ] Think a bit later about it and see if anything may be improved